 The reality of international sales is that global shipping costs are growing year over year.
 Having international warehouse space means cutting both shipping costs and shipping times, giving you an advantage with positive customer experience in an increasingly competitive delivery market.

-Unfortunately, warehousing can be far more complex than setting up multiple storefronts or marketing campaigns.
-Not only will you face different rules and regulations in each country, you’ll also face language barriers and cultural differences (siesta time in parts of Spain are the real deal).
+But setting up international warehouses can be more complex than setting up multiple storefronts or global marketing campaigns.
+You will not only face different rules and regulations in each country but also potential language barriers and cultural differences.

 The hard part in setup revolves around finding a good partner and picking the right location.

-The costs associated with warehouses will typically be broken down by your warehousing partner between actual warehouse and fulfillment costs.
+The costs associated with warehouses are typically broken down by your warehousing partner between actual warehouse and fulfillment costs.

-Warehousing costs will cover the lease, employee salary, equipment cost, electrical bill, and more.
-They are typically put together into a total warehousing fee.
-Most warehousing partners will have minimum monthly fees that they charge their clients in the event that the client has a slow month of fulfillment.
+Warehousing costs will include things like the lease, employee salary, equipment costs, and the electrical bill.
+They are usually included under the umbrella of a ‘total warehousing fee.’
+Most warehousing partners will have minimum monthly fees that they charge their clients regardless of whether the client has had a slow month of fulfillment.

-Locations and costs, however, are not the be-all-and-end-all of your decision making.
-When evaluating warehouses, we can’t have a straight price-reflects-quality outlook.
-The lowest price and best location can still spell disaster if your business isn’t well fitted for that warehouse.
+Locations and costs aren’t the be-all and end-all of your decision making.
+When evaluating warehouses, the lowest price and best location won’t protect you from failure if your business isn’t well-suited for a particular warehouse.

-Policies and procedures should be clearly spelled out and you need to check their track record of past clients to see how they’ve dealt with conflicts before.
+Specific policies and procedures dictate the general conduct of a warehouse’s operation.
+Such policies should be clearly spelled out, and you need to check the warehouse’s track record of past clients to see how they’ve dealt with conflicts before.